0xflotus/mdtg/README.md

 This is a package that helps you to convert `Date` objects to military date time and vice versa.

+#### Limitations

+Currently there is no support for different timezones.

 ### Install

 ```bash